Research and policies

 Participants will be required to complete an initial survey and a follow-up survey.

-The first survey will be open until the 30th of April 2021.
-Participants will be sent a follow-up survey in late 2021.
+Participants who complete the first survey will be sent a follow-up survey in late 2021.
 The first 200 students who complete the follow-up survey will receive a $10 voucher at the end of the project, as a token of our appreciation for the time spent.

 If you have any questions about the survey or would like further information about the Safety on Placement project, please contact firstname.lastname@example.org.